Menu

 Golf’s growing popularity is spurred by achievements of some of the early greats, including Walter Hagen, Joe Kirkwood, and Bobby Jones, all of whom play at Sea Island.
 Jones plays Seaside on August 1, 1930, between the third and fourth victories of his Grand Slam, and later sends word to Coffin that the course is “one of the very best nine holes I have ever seen.”

-1931–1938 - For the Books
+1931–1938 – For The Books

-Both Jones and Hagen set course records—Hagen, with a 70 in 1931, and Jones with a 67 in 1938, followed by Sam Snead with a 63 in 1958.
+Both Jones and Hagen set course records—Hagen with a 70 in 1931 and Jones with a 67 in 1938—followed by Sam Snead with a 63 in 1958.

-1939
+• 1939

 The Yates Family Makes History

 A family trilogy makes golf history at Sea Island when three members of the Yates family win the Georgia State Amateur Championship.
-At just 17 years old, Charlie Yates wins in 1931, followed by his brother, Dan Yates, Jr., in 1939 (shown here), and Dan Yates’s son, Danny, in 1989.
+At just 17 years old, Charlie Yates wins in 1931, followed by his brother, Dan Yates, Jr., in 1939 (shown here), and Dan Yates’s son Danny in 1989.

-1954
+• 1954

 Louise Suggs

 After winning the 1947 U.S. Amateur Championship and the 1949 British Ladies Amateur, Louise Suggs wins the first Sea Island Ladies Open Invitational in 1954.
-For more than 50 years, her relationship with Sea Island flourishes, with her becoming the club’s first touring professional, in a deal sealed with a handshake with Sea Island president A.W.
+For more than 50 years, her relationship with Sea Island flourishes, with her becoming the club’s first touring professional, in a deal sealed with a handshake with Sea Island’s president A.W.
 Jones, Sr.

-In addition to being a co-founder and three-time president of the LPGA, Suggs won 11 majors during her career.
+In addition to being the co-founder and three-time president of the LPGA, Suggs won 11 majors during her career.
 Nicknamed “Miss Sluggs” by Bob Hope because of the distance she could hit the ball, she was one of the first inductees into the LPGA Hall of Fame (1951), was named to the World Golf Hall of Fame (1979), and received the Bob Jones Award from the USGA (2007), in recognition of distinguished sportsmanship in golf.
 For decades, Suggs taught at what is now the Golf Performance Center.

-1960–1974
+• 1960–1974

-1960 - Retreat, the Third Nine.
+1960- Retreat, the Third Nine

 Dick Wilson’s layout for Sea Island’s third nine-hole course, called Retreat, is completed in 1960.
 Spectators watching the opening round at Retreat follow play from the first golf carts to appear at Sea Island.